salamsajid/iota-starter-carsharing-android/README.md

 ## Overview
-The IBM IoT for Automotive - Mobility Starter Application uses the **Context Mapping** and **Driver Behavior** services that are available on **IBM Bluemix** to help you to quickly build a smart car-sharing automotive solution.
+The IBM IoT for Automotive - Mobility Starter Application uses the **Context Mapping** and **Driver Behavior** services that are available on **IBM Cloud** to help you to quickly build a smart car-sharing automotive solution.
 The IBM IoT for Automotive - Mobility Starter Application consists of a mobile app and a server component.

 ### Mobile app
 The starter app provides a mobile app for customers to quickly find and hire a car without human intervention from a car-hire company.
 If you are a customer who wants to hire a car, you can use the mobile app to do the following tasks: